Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Investment Model

 \subsection{Connecting Planning and Operation Timescales}

-\purple{Investors typically consider a 25-year lifespan for solar panels \cite{sodhi2022economic}.
-However, estimating expected revenue at the time of investment is challenging, as reliable long-term forecasts of solar output and market conditions are rarely available.
-A common approach is to use a shorter planning period (e.g., one year), estimate revenues from historical data, and scale\footnote{\mehdi{This step may include interest rate adjustments and net present value computations.}} the result by the number of such intervals over the panel’s lifespan.
+Investors typically assume a 25-year PV panel lifespan \cite{sodhi2022economic}.
+Accordingly, at the investment stage, estimating expected revenue over such a long horizon is challenging because long-term forecasts of solar generation and market conditions are rarely available.
+In response, a common approach is to use a shorter planning period (e.g., one year), estimate revenues from historical data, and scale\footnote{\mehdi{This step may include interest rate adjustments and net present value computations.}} the result by the number of such intervals over the panel lifespan.
 The appropriate length of the planning period should be selected based on the availability and granularity of historical data.